Due to an increase in crossbreeding in the past few decades, designer dog breeds are very popular these days.

 This dog is also a very alert dog that can become highly suspicious of new people so it will do a great job of alerting you whenever there is something fishy going on outside.

 The Pom-A-Pug is also a very affectionate and loyal dog so your children will have a companion with them for life.

-In order to make sure that everything goes according to plan in terms of the behaviour of your dog, you need to start training it from the very first day.
+In order to make sure that everything goes according to plan in terms of the behavior of your dog, you need to start training it from the very first day.

-You need to make your Pom-A-Pug pup sociable and make him meet your friends and family while also curbing any bad behaviour that might show.
+You need to make your Pom-A-Pug pup sociable and make him meet your friends and family while also curbing any bad behavior that might show.

 Doing so will enable your dog to understand the things it is allowed to do and the things it is not.

 You should also spend ample time schooling your children on the importance of keeping the pup safe.